jnduli/stratalis_interview/README.md

    different inputs.
 This allows extraction to happen independently of crawling.
 3. Use threads/multiprocessing to perform extraction on multiple processes since a huge chunk of parsing is CPU bound.
+4. Some pages don't have the full content specified e.g. [maire de beaulieu](https://www.mon-maire.fr/maire-de-beaulieu-15), so I've chosen to default to an empty string in these instances
+5. Add unit tests for the parsing logic